danielsan80/cleanup-images/readme.txt

 == Screenshots ==
-1. `/assets/Screenshot-InitialScreen.png` shows the cleanup screen before a search for images is performed
+1. Shows the cleanup screen before a search for images is performed
-2. `/assets/Screenshot-ImagePreview.png` shows the image preview feature available once a search is performed
+2. Shows the image preview feature available once a search is performed
-3. `/assets/Screenshot-Selected.png` shows the one image not used having been checked using the "Select all..." checkbox
+3. Shows the one image not used having been checked using the "Select all..." checkbox
-4. `/assets/Screenshot-Deleted.png` shows the one selected image having been deleted and no longer showing in the list
+4. Shows the one selected image having been deleted and no longer showing in the list

 == Changelog ==

 = 1.0 =
-* First public release - no change from 0.11
+* First public release - no change from 0.11 other than the readme file and site banner image

 = 0.11 =
 * Fixed pagination issue when deleting all images from the last page